Battle of Tassafaronga: Aftermath

 Takanamis surviving crew abandoned ship at 01:30, but a large explosion killed many more of them in the water, including the destroyer division commander, Toshio Shimizu, and the ship's captain, Masami Ogura.
 Of her crew of 244, 48 survived to reach shore on Guadalcanal, and 19 of them were captured by the Americans.

 A PT boat carries Northampton survivors near Tulagi on the morning of December 1.
 New Orleans is in the background.

 Northamptons crew was unable to contain the ship's fires and list and began to abandon ship at 01:30.
 The ship sank at 03:04 about 4 nmi from Doma Cove on Guadalcanal.
 Fletcher and Drayton rescued the ship's 773 survivors.

 Minneapolis, New Orleans, and Pensacola were able to sail the 19 nmi to Tulagi by the morning of 1 December, where they were berthed for emergency repairs.
 The fires on Pensacola burned for 12 hours before being extinguished.
 Pensacola departed Tulagi for rear area ports and further repair on 6 December.
 After construction of temporary bows from coconut logs, Minneapolis and New Orleans departed Tulagi for Espiritu Santo or Sydney, Australia on 12 December.
 All three cruisers required lengthy and extensive repairs.
 New Orleans returned to action in August, Minneapolis in September, and Pensacola in October 1943.

 The battle was one of the worst defeats suffered by the US Navy in World War II, third only to the Attack on Pearl Harbor and the Battle of Savo Island.
 In spite of his defeat in the battle, Wright was awarded the Navy Cross, one of the highest American military decorations for bravery, for his actions during the engagement.
 Mitigating to some degree the destruction of his task force, Wright, in his after-action report, claimed that his force sank four Japanese destroyers and damaged two others.
 Halsey, in his comments on Wright's report, placed much of the blame for the defeat on Cole, saying that the destroyer squadron commander fired his torpedoes from too great a distance to be effective and should have "helped" the cruisers instead of circling around Savo Island.
 Tanaka claimed to have sunk a battleship and two cruisers in the battle.
 Historian Samuel Eliot Morison assessed the outcome by saying: "It is a painful truth that the Battle of Tassafaronga was a sharp defeat inflicted on an alert and superior cruiser force by a partially surprised and inferior destroyer force."
+Wright was subsequently reassigned to shore duty and received no further promotion in rank.